 Our joint venture is subject to laws and regulations applicable to foreign investment in China.
 There are uncertainties regarding the interpretation and enforcement of laws, rules and policies in China.
 Because many laws and regulations are relatively new, the interpretations of many laws, regulations and rules are not always uniform.
 Moreover, the interpretation of statutes and regulations may be subject to government policies reflecting domestic political agendas.
 Enforcement of existing laws or contracts based on existing law may be uncertain and sporadic.
 As a result of the foregoing, it may be difficult for us to obtain swift or equitable enforcement of laws ostensibly designed to protect companies like ours, which could have a material adverse effect on our business and results of operations.
 Our ability to monetize our joint venture in China may also be limited.
 Although the joint venture entity is an autonomous company, it is the exclusive seller of GitLab in mainland China, Hong Kong and Macau and is therefore the public face of GitLab in those areas.
-Additionally, under U.S. GAAP, we currently consolidate the joint venture's financials within our own.
+Additionally, under U.S. GAAP, we currently consolidate the joint venture's financials within our own and rely on the joint venture's management for accurate and timely delivery of the joint venture's financials.
 Therefore, we face reputational and brand risk as a result of any negative publicity faced by the joint venture entity.
 Any such reputational and brand risk can harm our business and operating results.